 Guaranteed universal life insurance is the cheapest way for seniors to get permanent life insurance coverage, as policies typically have little to no cash value component.
-When you purchase a guaranteed universal life insurance policy, you choose how long you want coverage to last, with typical options ranging to age 100, 110 or 121.
-We compared guaranteed universal life insurance quotes and found the best companies for senior coverage.
+When you buy a guaranteed universal life insurance policy, you choose how long you want coverage to last, with typical options ranging to age 100, 110 or 121.

 Symetra also has consistently low rates for guaranteed universal life insurance, with the option of accelerating the death benefit if you are diagnosed with a chronic or terminal illness.
 While it’s not the core benefit of the policy, Symetra’s guaranteed universal life insurance also builds a cash value with a guaranteed 2% annual interest rate.
-Coverage can be purchased until age 85 and you can get discounted premiums if you show evidence of a healthy lifestyle.
+You can buy coverage until age 85 and you can get discounted premiums if you show evidence of a healthy lifestyle.

 If you’re unable to qualify for a fully underwritten or simplified issue life insurance policy but still need coverage, guaranteed acceptance whole life insurance is always an option.
-Just keep in mind that these policies come with a waiting period, or graded benefit, meaning your beneficiaries won’t receive the full death benefit if you die soon after purchasing.
-Typically, your beneficiaries will just receive the sum of premiums paid plus interest.
+Just keep in mind that these policies come with a waiting period, or graded benefit, meaning your beneficiaries won’t get the full death benefit if you die soon after you buy a policy.
+Typically, your beneficiaries will just get the sum of premiums paid plus interest.

 Mutual of Omaha also offers competitive rates for guaranteed issue whole life insurance, as well as a wider range of death benefits.
-You can purchase as little as $2,000 in coverage, with a maximum of $25,000.
-Mutual of Omaha’s waiting period is also 2 years, but beneficiaries would receive 20% interest on top of premiums paid during that time.
+You can get as little as $2,000 in coverage, with a maximum of $25,000.
+Mutual of Omaha’s waiting period is also two years, but beneficiaries would get 20% interest on top of premiums paid during that time.